-Get your reps in.
+Get high quality reps in.

 Make great trades.
 Avoid bad ones.

-Results Follow.
+Results follow.

 "Stay in the game long enough to get lucky.